Editor’s Note: This post has been updated with new links and content.

 Therefore, show happy people on your landing page, use happy words, and make this messaging very clear.

 Here’s how 1-800-Dentist shows pleasure:

-People also feel happy when they have a clear understanding of what’s going on, so aim to have an easy cognitive flow on your landing pages.
-The pathway that flows equally between challenges and skills is what gamer-makers shoot for.
+People also feel happy when they have a clear understanding of what’s going on, so aim for a clear cognitive flow on your landing pages.

 According to Changing Minds, you can use Stimulation and Partiality principles to create curiosity.

 In addition to Epicurus’ pleasure and pain concepts, you can accomplish stimulation on your landing pages using: